grinux/sunxi-jtag/README.md

-# sunxi-jtag
+## IAR Embedded Workbench JTAG support for Allwinner SoCs.

-IAR Embedded Workbench JTAG support for Allwinner SoCs.
+#### Currently tested on V3s (Lichee Pi Zero and uSD to JTAG breakout board)

-IAR allows to loading and running of applications out-of-the-box in SUNXI SRAM by selecting the proper core and using a compatible linker configuration.
+IAR allows out-of-the-box load debugee in SUNXI SRAM by selecting the proper core and using a compatible linker configuration.
 To run the app in DRAM we need to initialize it previously.

 And this is why this side project was born.